Day Tripper: Cover versions and musical references

 Lennon was indifferent about Redding's version; in his 1968 Rolling Stone interview, Lennon said he especially liked José Feliciano's recording of the song.
 "Day Tripper" was the lead track on the Irish band Beethoven's 1989 Him Goolie Goolie Man, Dem EP.
 Steven Wells of the NME named the record "Single of the Week", writing that "The centrestone of this jewel of a record is the kidnapping, tarring and feathering, mugging, shagging and destruction of 'Day Tripper'."
 (Note: Kruth also highlights recordings by the bands Cheap Trick and Bad Brains, the last of whom released a "punky reggae" live version that segues into the Rolling Stones' "She's a Rainbow".
 Other artists who have covered "Day Tripper" include Herbie Mann, Lulu, Spirit, Sergio Mendes and Brasil '66, Anne Murray, James Taylor, Type O Negative, Sham 69, Whitesnake, Mongo Santamaría, Ian Hunter, Brinsley Schwarz, Ramsey Lewis, ELO, the Flamin' Groovies, Julian Lennon, Domingo Quiñones, Ricky Martin and Ocean Colour Scene.)
+Japanese synth-pop band Yellow Magic Orchestra included a cover of "Day Tripper" on their 1979 album Solid State Survivor.

 Pauline Oliveros's tape-delay collage piece "Rock Symphony", which she debuted at the San Francisco Tape Music Center in December 1965, used samples of "Day Tripper" and "Norwegian Wood", along with recent recordings by the Animals, the Bobby Fuller Four and Tammi Terrell.
-Rob Chapman cites the Oliveros composition as an example of mid-1960s avant-garde composers being quick to incorporate the latest pop sounds into their work, thereby expanding the scope of their medium.
+Rob Chapman cites this composition as an example of mid-1960s avant-garde composers being quick to incorporate pop into their work, thereby expanding the scope of their medium.

-Eric Clapton included the riff from "Day Tripper" in the song "What'd I Say" on the 1966 album Blues Breakers with Eric Clapton.
+Eric Clapton included the riff from "Day Tripper" in the cover version of Ray Charles' "What'd I Say" on the 1966 John Mayall & the Bluesbreakers album Blues Breakers with Eric Clapton.
 That same year, Buffalo Springfield included the riff in "Baby Don't Scold Me", a track available on the original pressing of the band's debut album, Buffalo Springfield.
 Yes used it in the introduction to their 1969 cover of the Beatles' "Every Little Thing".
 April Wine also used the riff, along with that of the Stones' "Satisfaction", at the end of their 1979 song "I Like to Rock".
-Yellow Magic Orchestra included an electronic cover on their 1979 album Solid State Survivor.